cbstodd/colinstodd-com-jekyll/_posts/tech/2019-10-24-fix-macos-catalina-fonts-after-upgrade.md

 No need to worry if you messed things up, you can set everything back to it's default OSX Catalina state:

 **Removes custom font smoothing:**

 ```bash
 defaults -currentHost delete -globalDomain AppleFontSmoothing
 ```

 **Reverts back to light font smoothing:**

 ```bash
 defaults write -g CGFontRenderingFontSmoothingDisabled -bool True
 ```

+Hopefully this helped you or you were able to learn something about OSX package/file management...

+I really hope <a href="https://apple.com/support" target="_blank" rel="noopener">Apple</a> addresses this, but until they do, I'll try to keep this post updated.
+If you have any info regarding this or you see something off, please <a href="#getInTouch">let me know</a>.

+Happy coding 🤓

 ---

-Hopefully this helped you and/or you learned something...

-I really hope <a href="https://apple.com/support" target="_blank" rel="noopener">Apple</a> addresses this in the near future, but until they do, I'll try to keep this post updated.
-If you have any info regarding this or you see something off, please <a href="#getInTouch">let me know</a>.

-Happy Coding 😄!